Varshangalkku Shesham: Casting

 During the film's announcement, the initial cast included Pranav Mohanlal, Dhyan Sreenivasan, Aju Varghese, Kalyani Priyadarshan, Basil Joseph, Vineeth, Neeraj Madhav, Neeta Pillai, Sai Aadya Bhumi, Arjun Lal, Nikhil Nair, Shaan Rahman, and Nivin Pauly.
-Further cast members were revealed in the film's teaser, with Y. G. Mahendran appearing in supporting role.

 Vineeth had Pranav, Dhyan, and Nivin in mind during the scripting phase itself.
-According to Vineeth, the film will not work without the three.
+According to Vineeth, the film will not work without these three.
 About Kalyani's casting, he said: "Everyone suggested Kalyani after listening to the story".
-Vineeth based Pranav's character after actor Murali, whom he observed during the filming of Champakulam Thachan (1992).
+Vineeth based Pranav's character after actor Murali, whom he observed during the filming of Champakulam Thachan in 1992.
 He recalls seeing Murali walking towards their hotel from a distance, dressed in a jubba and mundu, with a sling bag on his shoulder, while singing a poem.
 Vineeth described the characterisation as "a man flowing in the wind".
 He also named the character after the actor.
 The film marks the reunion of Pranav and Kalyani with Vineeth after Hridayam.
-Vineeth collaborates with Nivin after an eight-year hiatus.
-According to Vineeth, his character drives the story forward once he is introduced, with Vineeth noting that Nivin was in his "best form".
 Dhyan underwent a weight loss of 12 kilograms to prepare for his role in the film.

 Shaan, who previously collaborated with Vineeth as a music director in his earlier projects, made his acting debut with Varshangalkku Shesham.
 Although Vineeth had previously approached Shaan for a brief role in Thira (2013), he declined it.
 However, he accepted this offer, influenced by Vineeth's confidence in him.
 Shaan underwent a makeover, donning an outfit, wig, and mustache for his role.
-Vineeth had approached director Lokesh Kanagaraj for a role as he wanted a "Tamil-speaking actor with a calm demeanor", but Kanagaraj declined it due to his directorial commitments.
-Consequently, Kalesh Ramanand, who had previously appeared in Hridayam, was chosen for the role, as suggested by Visakh.
+Vineeth had approached director Lokesh Kanagaraj for a role as he wanted a "Tamil-speaking actor with a calm demeanour", but Kanagaraj declined due to his directorial commitments.
+Consequently, Kalesh Ramanand, who had previously appeared in Hridayam, was chosen for the role, having been suggested by Visakh.

 Vineeth reminisced about how several actors in the film juggled shooting dates with multiple filmmakers, unlike in Hridayam, where most of them were early in their careers.
 He described it as "a wonderful coincidence that we were able to bring them all together for this film".